wevbarker/PSALTer-devel/README.md

 ## Documentation

 The documentation notebook is at `PSALTer/xAct/PSALTer/Documentation/English/Documentation.nb`.
+It is recommended to also read [the paper](https://arxiv.org/abs/2406.09500).

 ## General use